ace-of-aces/laravel-image-transform-url/docs/pages/signed-urls.md

 ```

 ::: info
 You can also use the generic `signedUrl` method to generate temporary signed URLs.
 This method accepts an `$expiration` parameter, which defaults to `null`.
-If you provide a value, it will generate a temporary signed URL.
+If you provide a value, it generates a temporary signed URL.
 :::